sanvi1855544/p3-avatar/README.md

 # AP Computer Science Principles Period 3: Avatar
 Our website is ...
+# Welcome to our Avatar themed website!
+We had a wondersful assortment of games like Hangman and the dinosaur game.
+But first you will need to choose an Avatar.
+Are you fire nation, water nation, earth nation, or air nation?
+Or are you the avatar??
 ## [Scrum Board]()
 ## [Insights with Contributors and Commits]()
 ## Table of Contents